-If the job is a good match, the next step is to make a connection between your skills and the employer's requirements is to create a list of the preferred qualifications for the ideal candidate for your target job.
-If a job advertisement is well written and detailed, you might be able to assemble much of your list right from the ad.
+If the job is a good match, the next step is to make a connection between your skills and the employer's requirements by creating a list of the preferred qualifications for the ideal candidate for your target job.
+If a job advertisement is well-written and detailed, you might be able to assemble much of your list right from the ad.

 Extract any of the keywords describing skills, qualities, or experiences which the employer has listed as required or preferred.
 Also, review the job duties and make some assumptions about the qualifications needed to carry out those duties.

 For example, if the ad mentions that you would organize fundraising events for potential donors, you can assume that event planning skills would be highly valued and should be added to your list.